Tituba: Early life

-The only records of Tituba pertain to her central position in the Salem witch trials, where she appears as the Indigenous woman enslaved by a local minister named Samuel Parris.
-It is not known how Parris initially came across Tituba, who was not from Massachusetts.
+The only records of Tituba pertain to her central position in the Salem witch trials, where she appears as an Indigenous woman enslaved by a local minister named Samuel Parris.
+It is not known how Parris acquired Tituba as a slave; she was not from Massachusetts.

-The sole source for Tituba's birthplace is Thomas Hutchinson, who wrote in 1764 – decades after Tituba's death – that she had been "brought into the Country from New Spain".
-Later historians have taken this to mean the Caribbean or more specifically Barbados, but this is speculation.
-In the 1990s, Elaine G. Breslaw identified her with a "Tattuba," born circa 1662–1666, who was documented as enslaved to one Samuel Thompson in Barbados in 1674.
-Breslaw proposed that the name Tituba was derived from the Tetebetana clan of Arawak language speakers, and that she was born near Venezuela and captured as a child.
-Other historians including Peter Charles Hoffer and Samuel Drake have suggested that Tituba was born in Africa.
+The sole source for Tituba's birthplace is Thomas Hutchinson, who wrote in 1764 – decades after the witch trials – that she had been "brought into the Country from New Spain".
+Later historians have taken this to mean the Caribbean or more specifically Barbados (an English colony), but this is speculation.
+In the 1990s, Elaine G. Breslaw identified her with a "Tattuba", born circa 1662–1666, who was documented as enslaved to one Samuel Thompson in Barbados in 1674.
+Breslaw proposed that the name 'Tituba' was derived from the Tetebetana clan of Lokono peoples, who lived in the Orinoco delta (modern Venezuela); and that she was captured as a child.
+Other historians including Peter Charles Hoffer and Samuel Drake have suggested that Tituba was from Africa.
 In 1998, Bernard Rosenthal objected to both lines of argument as compounded speculation.
-He observed that Barbadian enslaved people were indeed generally African, but Tituba was universally described as Indian in Puritan sources.
+He observed that Barbadian slaves were indeed generally African, but Tituba was universally described as an 'Indian' in Puritan sources.

-In support of the theory connecting Tituba to Barbados, Elaine Breslaw and Charles Upham pointed to Samuel Fowler's writing, "Account of the Life of Samuel Parrish", which described Tituba's eventual master Samuel Parris as transporting enslaved people from there.
+In support of the theory connecting Tituba to Barbados, Elaine Breslaw and Charles Upham pointed to Samuel Fowler's writing, "Account of the Life of Samuel Parrish", which described Tituba's eventual master Samuel Parris as transporting slaves from there.
 While there is no direct evidence to prove this theory, Breslaw presumes that she was Samuel Thompson's family cook, as most enslaved Native Americans were.
-Tituba would have interacted with a diverse group of people in Barbados, likely picking up knowledge about witchcraft from mistresses and other enslaved people.
+Tituba would have interacted with a diverse group of people in Barbados, likely picking up knowledge about witchcraft and Obeah from mistresses and other enslaved people.

 Samuel Thompson inherited his farm in 1676, then fell deathly ill in 1679 and deeded his estate to others.
 No evidence links Thompson to Parris, but the Thompson estate was in flux at this time, and "Tattuba" could have been purchased or inherited by Parris, who returned to Massachusetts in 1680.
 There is no surviving record, however, of a woman named Tattuba or Tituba being transferred.

-Tituba's husband was called "John Indian," and his origin is unknown.
+Tituba's husband was called "John Indian", and his origin is unknown.
 His name is an apparent exonym, and he may have been a Wampanoag or another Native American from New Spain.
 John became one of the accusers in the Salem witch trials.
 They appear documented together in Samuel Parris's church record book.